What is Holistic Development?

 Historical Foundations

-Key Influences on Holistic Education
+Significant Influences of Holistic Education

 Modern Applications